-Midterms and Final Exam: Two mid-term exams will take place during the semester, during the scheduled class time.
-The dates of the mid-term exams are March 9th (Fri.) and April 13th (Fri.)
-2018.
-These dates may be subject to change.
-The date of the final exam is determined by the university and it is on May 18th 2018 (10:30 AM-12:30 PM) Exams will include all the course material covered up to the day of the exam, if not informed otherwise.
-All of the exams are closed book.
-At least one question of each exam will be similar to the ones given in homework/quizzes.
-You may bring one page of YOUR hand-written notes into exams. (no photocopies, print-outs are allowed.)
+Final Exam: The date of the final exam is determined by the university and it will be on May 17th, 2018 (10:30 AM-12:30 PM).
+The exam will include all the course material covered up to the day of the exam, if not informed otherwise.
+Final exam will be closed book.
+At least one question of the exam will be similar to the ones assigned in homework.
+You may bring one page of YOUR hand-written notes to the exam (no photocopies or print-outs are allowed).